 In June 2017, we defeated Coinbase’s efforts to have the lawsuit shifted to a private arbitration forum rather than the public forum that the U.S. courts provide.
 As Silver Miller Co-Founder David Silver was quoted saying at the time: “Coinbase does not want to be exposed in open court about what its business practices were in 2013-2015.
 Coinbase had a fiduciary duty to know its customers and report suspicious transactions.
 Simply stated, they chose not to do that.
 We look forward to litigating these claims.”

-If you have lost money at Coinbase and are interested in joining the class action, please contact us with information about your claim and your investment losses.
+If you have lost money at Coinbase, have been prevented from adequately managing your account holdings, or are concerned about activity you deem to be suspicious or unexplainable, please contact us with information about your claim and your investment losses.